 It is safe to cut off the blooms of hydrangeas and roses in the winter.
 Do not prune your rhododendrons, azaleas, or lilacs right now, because you may be removing their spring buds inadvertently in the process.
 If in doubt, consider the bloom time.
 It’s best to be cautious not to over prune your spring blooming plants if you can’t accurately identify them.

-Contact us today for help getting your garden prepared this winter for a lovely spring.
+Contact us today for help getting your garden and property prepared this winter for a lovely spring.